davlinski/angular-ie-clearfield-databinding/README.md

 # angular-ie-clearfield-databinding
 IE10 introduces a "clear field" button on inputs, but AngularJS 1.3 does not update the model when clicked.
 Use this module to get your data binding to work properly.
-The only requirement to make this polyfill work is to load the script and add the dependency in your own module.
+The only requirement to make this module work is to load the script and add the dependency in your own module.
 Since it's declaring a directive on ```input``` tags, it will apply itself when needed.

+***Update***
+Turns out that the oninput event was explicitly discarded by angular $sniffer for IE10 and IE11, creating the issue I'm addressing here: https://github.com/angular/angular.js/pull/9265

 #How to use it